Toqozz/bevy_debug_lines/README.md

 }
 ```

-Some options, such as depth testing, can be changed by inserting the `DebugLines` resource yourself:
+Some options, such as depth testing, can be changed by using the
+`DebugLinesPlugin::always_in_front()` method:

 ```rust
 use bevy::prelude::*;